aosceola27/MCDTweaks/README.md

 # MCDTweaks by Anthony Osceola
 <img src="https://i.ibb.co/G9KZJ8z/Screenshot-2024-08-31-005916.png" style="text-align: center; border-radius: 10px;">

-> [!IMPORTANT]
-> I'm putting this project off to the side for a while so I can focus on school.
-> I'll still try to fix any bugs if there are any.
-> But for now, Update 1.2.0 and 2.0.0 will come later this year (prolly idk)
-> Update: I'm resuming work on MCDTweaks

 Some code I wrote to vastly improve the Miami Country Day School student portal.
 This is a side project of mine that I occasionally work on, so updates may be infrequent.